Tax return deadline 2020: How to file an extension, estimate returns and more

-Whether you like it or not, today, July 15, is Tax Day -- the date when your 2019 taxes are due.
-This year, the deadline falls three months later than usual, after the IRS extended the date from April 15 to July 15 in March as a result of the coronavirus pandemic and its immediate hit to the US economy.
+Tax Day has come and gone.
+The IRS pushed back the traditional date from April 15 to July 15 as a result of the coronavirus pandemic and its immediate hit to the US economy.
+If you filed and calculated your tax refund, or ended up sending the IRS some money, then you're all set for this crazy year.

-Now that your tax return deadline is really, really, here, we have answers to your many questions, including how to file an extension, what time taxes are actually due today (there's a cutoff), how to calculate your tax refund and what changes are in place for Tax Day 2020.
+Those who filed an extension with the IRS, however, still have some work to do.
 Read on for more details and, as always, be aware that there are many common -- and dangerous -- tax scams to avoid.

 Read more: Stimulus check 2: When could it arrive?
 We break down the dates to know

 The failure-to-file penalty is $300 in 2020.
 (The Taxpayer First Act of 2019 will increase this penalty to $330 in 2021.)
-To avoid paying it, you should plan to e-file or postmark your individual tax return by midnight on July 15.
-In the future, one the many advantages of filing early -- preventing a hacker from filing fraudulently on your behalf -- is reason enough to get your taxes done as soon as possible.
+To avoid paying it, you should've e-filed or postmarked your individual tax return by midnight on July 15.
+In the future, one of the many advantages of filing early, preventing a hacker from filing fraudulently on your behalf, is reason enough to get your taxes done as soon as possible.

 How do I request an extension?